 - (b) Upon receiving a completed voter registration application, the secretary of state may electronically transmit the information on the application to the appropriate county auditor as soon as possible for review by the county auditor before final entry into the statewide registration system.
-The secretary of state may mail the voter registration application to the county auditor. - (c) Within ten days after the county auditor has entered information from a voter registration application into the statewide registration system, the secretary of state shall compare the voter's name, date of birth, and driver's license number, state identification number, or the last four digits of the Social Security number with the same information contained in the Department of Public Safety database.

-- (d) The secretary of state shall provide a report to the county auditor on a weekly basis that includes a list of voters whose name, date of birth, or identification number have been compared with the same information in the Department of Public Safety database and cannot be verified as provided in this subdivision.
+The secretary of state may mail the voter registration application to the county auditor. - (c) Within ten days after the county auditor has entered information from a voter registration application into the statewide registration system, the secretary of state shall compare the voter's name, date of birth, and driver's license number, state identification number, or the last four digits of the Social Security number with the same information contained in the Department of Public Safety database. - (d) The secretary of state shall provide a report to the county auditor on a weekly basis that includes a list of voters whose name, date of birth, or identification number have been compared with the same information in the Department of Public Safety database and cannot be verified as provided in this subdivision.
 The report must list separately those voters who have submitted a voter registration application by mail and have not voted in a federal election in this state. - (e) The county auditor shall compile a list of voters for whom the county auditor and the secretary of state are unable to conclude that information on the voter registration application and the corresponding information in the Department of Public Safety database relate to the same person. - (f) The county auditor shall send a notice of incomplete registration to any voter whose name appears on the list and change the voter's status to "incomplete."
 A voter who receives a notice of incomplete registration from the county auditor may either provide the information required to complete the registration at least 21 days before the next election or at the polling place on election day. - Subd.
 2. Notice of registration; challenges.
 The county auditor shall mail a notice indicating the individual's name, address, precinct and polling place to each registered voter.
 The notice shall indicate that it must be returned if it is not deliverable to the voter at the named address.
 Upon return of the notice by the postal service, the county auditor shall change the registrant's status to "challenged" in the statewide registration system.
-An individual challenged in accordance with this subdivision shall comply with the provisions of section 204C.12, before being allowed to vote. - Subd.
+An individual challenged in accordance with this subdivision shall comply with the provisions of section 204C.12, before being allowed to vote.

+Subd.
 3. Postelection sampling.
 Within ten days after an election, the county auditor shall send the notice required by subdivision 2 to a random sampling of the individuals registered on election day.
 The random sampling shall be determined in accordance with the rules of the secretary of state.
 As soon as practicable after the election, the county auditor shall mail the notice required by subdivision 2 to all other individuals registered on election day.
 If a notice is returned as not deliverable, the county auditor shall attempt to determine the reason for the return.
-A county auditor who does not receive or obtain satisfactory proof of an individual's eligibility to vote shall immediately notify the county attorney and the secretary of state.
+A county auditor who does not receive or obtain satisfactory proof of an individual's eligibility to vote shall immediately notify the county attorney of all of the relevant information and the secretary of state of the numbers by precinct.
+By March 1 of every odd-numbered year, the secretary of state shall report to the chair and ranking minority members of the legislative committees with jurisdiction over elections the number of notices reported under this subdivision to the secretary of state for the previous state general election by county and precinct.